vohai2003/hdp_data_tutorials/tutorials/hdp/predicting-airline-delays-using-sparkr/tutorial.md

 ## Step 3 : Prepare a Training dataset

-Before moving ahead, check out the SparkR documentation [here](https://spark.apache.org/docs/2.2.0/api/R/index.html) to get used to SparkR API.
+Before moving ahead, check out the SparkR [documentation](https://spark.apache.org/docs/2.2.0/api/R/index.html) to get used to SparkR API.
 You can either create a SparkR dataframe from the local R data frame or data sources in formats like csv or from Hive tables.
 We are going to use read.df() function to read the file from a data source (HDFS in our case), retain the schema and create the SparkR data frame.
 Type this line to create a dataframe taking the data from /tmp/train_df.csv file with headers included

 `train_df <- read.df(sqlContext,"/tmp/train_df.csv","csv", header = "true", inferSchema = "true")`